 General responsibilities for safeguarding

-Across the Trust, the Trust Board (via the Principal) is responsible for safeguarding procedures and practices.
+Across the Trust, the Trust Board is responsible for safeguarding procedures and practices.
 The Trust Board has a nominated Trustee who acts as the nominated Safeguarding Trustee.
 Further details about the safeguarding responsibilities of the Trust can be found here.

-Reporting a safeguarding concern at Saxmundham Free School
+Reporting a safeguarding concern at SET Saxmundham School

-If you wish to report a safeguarding concern regarding a student at Saxmundham Free School, please contact the relevant person listed below.
+If you wish to report a safeguarding concern regarding a student at SET Saxmundham School, please contact the relevant person listed below.